-- Identify the focus of rebuilding, re-education, and refocus as systematic and intentional.
+The rebuilding, re-education, and refocus must be just as systematic and intentional as the degradation.

 Volume 1 is an introduction to the ongoing legacy of slavery.
 As an institution, the practice is abhorrent.
 And, as a means of psychological bondage it persists as an evil.
 The text used for this volume is The Willie Lynch Letter and the Making of a Slave—a letter written with the intention to provide the blueprint for the breaking of human will.
 It likened the treatment, breeding, and taming of Black men, women, and children to that of breaking wild horses.
 Beyond the horror experienced at the realization of how cruel one human can be to another, is the revelation of the human behavior truths presented in the text.
 Meant as a blueprint for the denigration of a people, the truths may be updated in the context of more recent science, reviewed in the context of the plight of Black Americans, and used to construct a way forward.